maddox/wallop/docs/README.md

 ### `POST` /channels/:channel/tune

 This method will tell Wallop to prepare a channel for streaming.
 It will tune your HDHomeRun and begin transcoding.
+You can optionally pass in parameters for what resolution and bitrate you would like to transcode with.
+This is helpful for low bandwidth situations like over cellular data or slow Wi-Fi.

 * **channel**: The numeric channel you want to tune and prepare for streaming. `570`

 **Returns:** Nothing.

+#### Parameters

+* **resolution**: (OPTIONAL) The resolution you want to transcode to.
+You'll want this to be an aspect of 16x9.
+This defaults to `1280x720`.
+* **bitrate**: (OPTIONAL) The bitrate you want to transcode to.
+Format `2000k`.
+This defaults to `3000k`.

 ### `GET` /channels/:channel/status